Mizogg/Python-WebServer/README.md

 # 🐍Python-WebServer🐍 and 🐒Tampermonkey🐒

-Webserver_ice.py Hunt for Bitcoin and ETH.
+Webserver_ice.py Hunt for Bitcoin Adresses starting 1, 3 and bc1 and ETH.

 Webserver_4.7.5.py Hunt for Bitcoin.
+Just addresses starting with 1

 Includes Auto Random and Auto Sequential.
 No NEED for tamper monkey.
 Amazing Program.